Jophish/splitio-sdk-promise-example/README.md

 ## Running the tests

 By default, version `10.15.3` of the Split SDK is used.
-The tests require a valid Split API key to test the case
+The tests require a valid Split API key to test the case of promise resolution.

 ```
 npm i